The MA Program

 What sort of funding does SFU have for MA students?

-All students who are accepted into the program, whether Canadian or non-Canadian and who remain in good standing, are fully funded through a combination of teaching assistantships (leading tutorial sections of large lecture classes), research assistantships, and fellowships.
+All students who are accepted into the program, whether Canadian or non-Canadian, and who remain in good standing, are fully funded through a combination of teaching assistantships (leading tutorial sections of large lecture classes), research assistantships, and fellowships.
 Funding is guaranteed through 6 trimesters and enrolment is continuous.
 Thus, students do not have to worry about summer employment.
 As a public institution, we do not have bottomless pockets but with careful money management, students can leave the MA without debt.
 We often have changing opportunities for RAships and other forms of paid scholarly work that students around the department can take advantage.

 Is tuition included?

 Because of rules related to the union for teaching assistants and other, tuition is not included (a university rule here) but all MA students pay the same low, government subsidized tuition fee, a flat fee with no limit on courses taken.
 The pay rate for teaching and research assistantships, as well as fellowships, is designed to be sufficient to cover this tuition (but not in a manner that we can call a waiver), while also paying for rent, food, etc. To see a complete list of SFU expenses for MA students, click HERE.
 (We are not a per unit fee program.)